 Pulse oximeter.
 This is a small clip that is attached to the end of your finger.
 This measures your blood oxygen level.

 Electrocardiography leads (electrodes).
 These are small sticky pads that are placed on your chest.
 They record your heart rate and rhythm.

 Blood pressure cuff.
 This reads your blood pressure.

 Follow all instructions you are given for how long not to eat or drink before your procedure.

-Be sure your doctor knows what medications and drugs you take.
-This includes over-the-counter medications, herbs, supplements, alcohol or other drugs.
+Be sure your doctor knows what medicines and drugs you take.
+This includes over-the-counter medicines, herbs, supplements, alcohol or other drugs.
 You will be asked when those were last taken.